 The 16 x 20 foot cabin sleeps six and is equipped with wooden bunks, a table with benches, an oil drip (kerosene) stove for heat and an outhouse with pit toilet.
 Cabin users must supply thier own fuel for stove.
 Typically 1 gallon of kerosene/ day is sufficent.

-Water and electricity are not provided.
-Drinking water is accessible by kayak at Lagoon Creek or by walking south of the cabin along the shoreline at low tide, although water taken from natural sources should be treated before drinking.
+Drinking water is accessible by kayak at Lagoon Creek or by walking south of the cabin along the shoreline at low tide.
+Water from natural sources should be treated before drinking.

-Items such as a cook stove, cooking gear, flashlights or lanterns, bedding, toilet paper, kerosene and garbage bags are not provided.
+Items such as a cooking stove and gear, lanterns, sleeping gear, toilet paper, kerosene and garbage bags are not provided.

 Guests are expected to pack out their trash and clean the cabin before leaving.